Fukki/day-and-night/README.md

 # Day and Night
-Adds an incredibly poorly done day night cycle to Tera because I was bored.
+Adds an incredibly poorly done day night cycle to Tera because I was bored.</br>

 ## Commands
 - cycle on: start cycle timer</br>